robymontyz/dotfiles/README.md

 * ### GNU Screen
 	* `.screenrc`

-	**Warning** you need GNU Screen with support to vertical split:
+	**Warning:** You need GNU Screen with support to vertical split:
-		* GNU Screen >4.01 natively supports vertical splitting.
+		- GNU Screen >4.01 natively supports vertical splitting.
-		* GNU Screen <4.01 may not support vertical splitting without [the patch](http://fungi.yuggoth.org/vsp4s/).
+		- GNU Screen <4.01 may not support vertical splitting without [the patch](http://fungi.yuggoth.org/vsp4s/).
 Unfortunately the download link is broken.

 	In a standard macOS installation, GNU Screen version is probably <4.01, so I strongly recommend to install the latest version with [Homebrew](https://brew.sh).